 In 2007, after SASCWA's initiative in Dhemai was reported in Assam state newspapers, SASCWA was approached by the director of another school also situtated in a tribal village.
 The school is called Parijat Academy and is the initiative of a local Karbi young man, Uttam Teron.
 SASCWA has provided funding to Parijat to buy school materials including desks, benches and books and other educational materials.
 SASCWA also provides funding for a early childhood teacher at Parijat and toys and materials to support a toy library within the school.The desks and benches (shown below) were made by local craftsmen.
 The photo below right shows the text books delivered to the school.
 In 2009, SASCWA collected and delivered art materials to Parijat and Dhemai and ran an art competition for the students which was a great success.
 We asked the children to draw pictures of their local village.
 In 2010, with the help of Hill House, Pembroke School, Adelaide, we were able to send more art materials to Parijat.
 The children have very little access to art materials so it provides a welcome change to the routine of school and an opportunity to express themselves in a new way.
 The children were very proud of their pictures.

-The partnership with Parijat has also allowed us to support teachers in schools in remote villages some distance from Parijat (see the remote villages page link in the top banner)
+The partnership with Parijat has also allowed us to support teachers in schools in remote villages some distance from Parijat including our main project at Garbhanga where we have focused our most recent efforts.

 You can find out more about Parijat at http://www.parijatacademy.org/